whatsinport

 From there, you can take Bus #1 "Stazione" to the train station.
 The bus ride is about 5 minutes.
 From there take the train to Florence, Lucca and/or Pisa.
+Validate your tickets before entering the train.

-Getting to Florence by Train: Doing it by yourself is usually (a lot) cheaper than an organised tour, and you will have a few hours in Florence, but if you are on a cruise make sure you get back in time for the ship's departure!
+Getting to Florence by Train: Doing it by yourself is usually (a lot) cheaper than an organized tour, and you will have a few hours in Florence, but if you are on a cruise make sure you get back in time for the ship's departure!

 Tip: If you are on a large cruise ship or if there are more cruise ships in port: Try to be one of the first to get off board, take (share) a taxi and take the train.
 Things otherwise might get very hectic.
 A ships organized excursion is the other option.

-Pisa and Lucca are not as far as Florence, and you can do things more leisurely.
+Pisa and Lucca are not as far as Florence, and you can do things more leisurely. train schedules

 Printable map of Florence to take along.